Extreme vulnerability to intruder attacks destabilizes network dynamics: RESULTS

-\begin{remark} In principle, one could consider the presence of more than one intruder; however, we show in what follows that under appropriate conditions, a single attacker is able to destabilize the network dynamics, so we focus on the case of a single attacker. \end{remark}
+{ In principle, one could consider the presence of more than one intruder; however, we show in what follows that under appropriate conditions, a single attacker is able to destabilize the network dynamics, so we focus on the case of a single attacker.} {The case of multiple intruders is studied in Supplementary Note 2.}

-As we will see in what follows, our work goes beyond the case of consensus dynamics \eqref{consensus} and has implications to a broad variety of network dynamical processes, described by the general set of Eqs.\ \eqref{general}.
-As an example of this, Figure\,\ref{fig:main} a) provides an illustration of a network of drones attempting to attain a desired formation.
-The intruder attack consists in a single intruder node establishing adversarial connections with some of the other nodes, which is shown in b).
-The bottom panels of Fig.\,\ref{fig:main} are pictorial representations of the spatial trajectories of the drones before and after the attack: in c) they converge to a set of desired target positions; in d) they diverge from the target positions, due to the interactions with the intruder.

-Reference \cite[Definition 2.32]{wu2007synchronization} defines, for a given Laplacian matrix $L$, the following algebraic connectivity $f \in \mathbb{R}$ which may be considered as a generalization of the Fiedler value \cite{fiedler1973algebraic} for digraphs:

-Here, $V \in \mathbb{R}^{N \times N-1}$ is an orthonormal basis for the null subspace of $\bone^\top$, i.e., $V$ is a matrix whose columns are normal and orthogonal to one another and have zero column sums, and $\lambda_{\min}(S)$ indicates the smallest eigenvalue of the symmetric matrix $S$.
-Note that if $L$ is symmetric (undirected graph), the {Fiedler value of the Laplacian $\alpha = f \geq 0$,} where the strict inequality is achieved if and only if the graph is connected.
-The algebraic connectivity $f$ is relevant to studying the synchronization and consensus stabilities of directionally coupled networks.
-Also, $f$ appears in studying the contractivity of such dynamics and their respective Lyapunov functions, e.g. see \cite[Corollary 4.23]{wu2007synchronization}.
-Note that for $f<0$, $-{f}$ measures the time scale of the unstable dynamics.

-In Supplementary Note 1, we provide an example of single-integrator consensus dynamics \eqref{consensus} on a network to further motivate the relevance of the algebraic connectivity $f$.
-In this example, the intruder unidirectionally connects to different network nodes, resulting in different values of the algebraic connectivity $f$ as the Laplacian matrix $L_{aug}^u$ changes.
-In all cases, we see that after the intruder connects to one of the other nodes, the individual trajectories $x_i (t)$ do not converge to one another.
-Also, the norm of the perturbations

-decays when the adversarial connection is off and grows when the adversarial connection is on.
-The rate at which $ \| \delta \bX(t) \|$ grows directly correlates with the algebraic connectivity $f$.
-Supplementary Note 1 also reviews some of the relevant properties of the algebraic connectivity $f$ from \cite{wu2007synchronization}.

-In what follows we introduce two problems, which we call attack via bidirectional connections and attack via unidirectional connections.
+Next, we introduce our main two problems, which we call attack via bidirectional connections and attack via unidirectional connections.

-\textit{Problem Statement 1: Attack via bidirectional connections.} Given the $N$-dimensional asymmetric Laplacian matrix $L$ with zero row sums, and a budget $-c$, find the weights $\bb = [b_i]$, $b_i \leq 0$, $i = 1, \hdots, N$, with $\sum_i b_i = -c \leq 0$ such that the algebraic connectivity $f$ of the new graph with Laplacian matrix $L_{aug}^b$ in Eq.\,\eqref{eq:Lnewbi} is minimized.
+{Problem 1 Statement: Attack via bidirectional connections.} Given the $N$-dimensional possibly asymmetric Laplacian matrix $L$, and a budget $-c$, find the weights $\bb = [b_i]$, $b_i \leq 0$, $i = 1, \hdots, N$, with $\sum_i b_i = -c \leq 0$ such that the algebraic connectivity $f$ of the new graph with Laplacian matrix $L_{aug}^b$ in Eq.\,\eqref{eq:Lnewbi} is minimized.

 \begin{proposition} Given $-c \leq 0$ and the Laplacian matrix $L_{aug}^b$ in Eq.\,\eqref{eq:Lnewbi}, the minimum algebraic connectivity $f$ is achieved when $b_{i^*} = -c$ for one node $i^*$ and $b_i = 0$ for all other nodes $i \neq i^*$, i.e., the entire budget must be allocated to one node. \end{proposition} \begin{proof} See Methods \ref{sec:prop1}. \end{proof}